What Causes Anxiety Attacks and Triggers?

 Panic attacks don’t necessarily have specific triggers like anxiety attacks tend to.
 You might experience an anxiety attack due to breaking up with your significant other or failing an exam.
 However, you may not always be able to pinpoint the reason for a panic attack.

-Some people take medications to help with anxiety.
-Anti-anxiety medications can be helpful and make coping with anxiety much easier.
-There are a variety of prescription medications out there that can help people who experience anxiety attacks and panic attacks.
+Some people take medications to help.
+Anti-anxiety medications can make coping with anxiety much easier.
 Always consult a doctor before starting or stopping any form of medication.
+You may be able to find a doctor through your insurance company.

-You could be experiencing underlying challenges that are causing you to have anxiety attacks.
-A therapist may help you figure out why you’re feeling this way and lead you through various exercises to relieve anxiety.
+Your doctor might recommend other treatment methods as well.
+For many people, therapy is a great way to alleviate anxiety because you may be experiencing underlying challenges that are causing you to have attacks.
+A therapist may help you discover the root causes and lead you through various exercises to find long-term relief.

 It may be possible to work with an online therapist if you would prefer that option.
 Online therapy has been shown to be just as effective as in-person therapy for anxiety, and it may be especially helpful if anxiety makes it difficult to leave home at times.
+With an online therapy platform like BetterHelp, you can talk to a therapist via video chat, phone call, or in-app messaging.

 Rawpixel